Sunday, March 23, 2025

 How did online tools and resources support your project?

 Before editing, I rewatched a video on Adobe because I was a little rusty.
-The video just aided me in guiding me through the platform saving me some serious time.
+The video just aided me in using the platform saving me some serious time.
 As for our sounds, we used the copyright-free site Pixabay.
 All of our sounds and music, besides the foley, came from there.
 Without this software, I have no idea what I would've done, especially for the music since I am not a beats maker.
 Google Drive was probably the biggest eye-opener since it allowed me and my group mates to seamlessly share our clips and projects without the quality downgrading, I for sure got more comfortable with this platform thanks to the Portfolio Project.

 What challenges did you face with technology, and how did you overcome them?